MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-402-Catastrophic-Risk-Protection-Endorsement/section-402.4.md

 ##### § 402.4 Catastrophic Risk Protection Endorsement Provisions. #####

-Department of AgricultureFederal Crop Insurance CorporationCatastrophic Risk Protection Endorsement(This is a continuous endorsement)
+Department of AgricultureFederal Crop Insurance Corporation Catastrophic Risk Protection Endorsement (This is a continuous endorsement)

 If a conflict exists among the policy, the order of priority is: (1) This Endorsement; (2) Special Provisions; (3) actuarial documents; (4) the Commodity Exchange Price Provisions, if applicable; and (5) any of the policies specified in section 2, with (1) controlling (2), etc.

-Terms and Conditions1.
+Terms and Conditions 1.
 Definitions

 *Insurance provider.* A private insurance company that has been approved by FCIC to provide insurance coverage to producers participating in programs authorized by the Federal Crop Insurance Act.